-In working to understand, and hopefully treat, pain better, Emma hopes to make a huge difference to everyday life:
+In working to understand, and hopefully treat, pain better, Emma hopes to make a huge difference in everyday life:

-"Philosophy has traditionally thought about acute pain – for example, a cut on your hand – but chronic pain is a huge issue socially and medically at the moment.
+"Philosophy has traditionally thought about acute pain, for example, a cut on your hand but chronic pain is a huge issue socially and medically at the moment.
 In the West there's a growing understanding that medication is causing problems: it is a huge cost to the cash-strapped NHS; it can create high levels of addiction to pain medication, which is at epidemic levels in America; and continued use of particular pain medication can actually result in hypersensitivity to pain.
 There are also horrific figures about the amount of working days lost to chronic pain, such as back pain, which is a huge drain on the economy and on quality of life.
-On the flipside there is a serious problem with under-medication of pain in non-western countries, where they don't use available medications for historical reasons."
+On the flip side, there is a serious problem with the under-medication of pain in non-western countries, where they don't use available medications for historical reasons.

 Emma is proud that this project is crossing the boundaries between a variety of disciplines:

 "The project on pain is run through the University of Reading's Centre for Cognition Research (CCR), of which I'm the director.
 It is truly interdisciplinary, involving philosophers, psychologists, clinicians and patients.
 We also have people in typography interested in how you design appropriate pain questionnaires, people in history thinking about pain through the ages, and people in English thinking about the way pain gets expressed linguistically.
 It's quite unusual to have a project which involves both clinicians and academics, in terms of developing understanding rather than developing a new medicine.